enright/arrowlets/README.md

-These are the slides and source code for my presntation "Monads of Doom, Arrows of Time" at Silicon Valley Code Camp 2013.
+These are the slides and source code for my presentation "Monads of Doom, Arrows of Time" at Silicon Valley Code Camp 2013.
 Thanks to all who attended and joined the discussion.
 -Bill